 2. Tools needed to prune or trim a Passion flower

-There is no ideal tool to prune your Passion flower, but you can select from several depending on the time you are going to prune, the age or size of the plant, the type of pruning or even your experience with the use of each tool.
+There is no single tool to prune your Passionflower, but you can select among several depending on the season in which you are going to prune, the age or size of the plant, the type of pruning, or even your experience with the use of each tool. .

 - Hand Pruning Shears: Stems up to half inch in diameter can be pruned with hand shears.